Mathematics education in the United States

 Secondary-school algebra proves to be the turning point of difficulty many students struggle to surmount, and as such, many students are ill-prepared for collegiate programs in the sciences, technology, engineering, and mathematics (STEM), or future high-skilled careers.
 According to a 1997 report by the U.S. Department of Education, passing rigorous high-school mathematics courses predicts successful completion of university programs regardless of major or family income.
 Meanwhile, the number of eighth-graders enrolled in Algebra I has fallen between the early 2010s and early 2020s.
 Across the United States, there is a shortage of qualified mathematics instructors.
 Despite their best intentions, parents may transmit their mathematical anxiety to their children, who may also have school teachers who fear mathematics, and they overestimate their children's mathematical proficiency.
 As of 2013, about one in five American adults were functionally innumerate.
 By 2025, the number of American adults unable to "use mathematical reasoning when reviewing and evaluating the validity of statements" stood at 35%.

 While an overwhelming majority agree that mathematics is important, many, especially the young, are not confident of their own mathematical ability.
-On the other hand, high-performing schools may offer their students accelerated tracks (including the possibility of taking collegiate courses after calculus) and nourish them for mathematics competitions.
+On the other hand, high-performing schools may offer their students accelerated tracks (including the possibility of taking collegiate courses after Calculus) and nourish them for mathematics competitions.
 At the tertiary level, student interest in STEM has grown considerably.
 However, many students find themselves having to take remedial courses for high-school mathematics and many drop out of STEM programs due to deficient mathematical skills.
+Many schools have begun to reform their mathematics remedial policies, including placing students assessed as needing remediation directly into college-level courses.
+National longitudinal studies of college student transcripts indicate that mathematics courses have lower success rates than most other subjects.